-The Spangenhelm was a type of battlefield helmet that was fairly common in the early Middle Ages.
-It was a fairly rudimentary form of the helmet which was essentially constructed from different metals and was used mainly to protect the head from any injuries during fighting.
+The Spangenhelm was a fairly rudimentary form of the helmet which was essentially constructed from different metals and was used mainly to protect the head from any injuries during battle.

 The name “Spangenhelm” is a German word that simply means a helmet made from metal strips.
 This refers to the overall structure of the helmet which was often held together using a metal skeleton joining different pieces of metal.

 Although the helmet originated before the medieval period, its battlefield use continued at least as long as the 13th century.

 The earliest instance of the use of the Spangenhelm, as recorded in history, is by the nomadic Iranian tribes such as Scythians and Sarmatians who came down from the Eurasian steppes during Late Antiquity.

 In medieval times, the helmet had become a regular part of battlefield armies.

 During this period, different variants of the Spangenhelm came into use and the helmet underwent significant changes in its design.